LSSTDESC/CCL/readthedocs/source/development_workflow.rst

 file in the repository and then runs the benchmarks/unit tests.
 More details on Travis-CI can be found here: https://docs.travis-ci.com/user/getting-started/.

-Every time you make a commit, Travis-CI will automatically try to build the libraries with your new changes and run the benchmakr/unit tests.
+Every time you push a commit, Travis-CI will automatically try to build the libraries with your new changes and run the benchmark/unit tests.
 You can check the status of your builds by following the links from the pull request page.
 If your build errors or fails, you can scroll through the log to find out what went wrong.
 Warnings from ``flake8`` will result in the tests not passing.
 If your additions